coral-xyz/anchor/docs/src/getting-started/quick-start.md

 anchor test
 ```

-You just built a program, deployed it to a local network, and
+Testing will build a program, deploy it to a local network, and
-ran integration tests in one command.
-It's that easy. ;)
+run integration tests all in one command.

-## Deploy
+## New

+Anchor supports simulatenous development of multiple Solana programs.
-To deploy all programs in your workspace, run
+To create a new program in your workspace, run

 ```
-anchor deploy
+anchor new <program-name>
 ```

+You should see a new program in the `programs/` directory initialized with boilerplate.